wallacepontes/code-o-share/README.md

 We suggest you approach the Code-O-Share as follows:

-* Regardless of your level of expertise, we suggest you start with the **helloworld** quickstart.
-It is the simplest example and is an easy way to prove your server is configured and started correctly.
+* Regardless of your level of expertise, we suggest you start to understand the technologies involved to get how each example was implemented, configured and started correctly.

 <a id="systemrequirements"></a>
 System Requirements